abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/deploy.md

-## Nginx Installation on Azure Ubuntu Pro 24.04 LTS
+## NGINX Installation on Azure Ubuntu Pro 24.04 LTS

-Install Nginx using `apt` on your Azure Ubuntu Pro 24.04 LTS virtual machine, start the Nginx service, and allow **HTTP** traffic through the firewall.
+Install NGINX using `apt` on your Azure Ubuntu Pro 24.04 LTS virtual machine, start the NGINX service, and allow **HTTP** traffic through the firewall.
 Then access the default welcome page using your virtual machine’s public IP address in a browser.

-### Install Nginx
+### Install NGINX

 ```console
 sudo apt update